GeoNode/geonode/docs/new_docs/contribute_docu.md

 To create a new file in this folder just type *filename.md* into the box and hit enter.
 Now a black box will appear where you can add your comments.
 To save it, hit the green *Commit New File* button at the bottom.

 A short example on how to manage this is given here http://i.stack.imgur.com/n3Wg3.gif.

-**Create a new branch**

-If you are planning bigger changes on the structure of the documentation it is recommended to create a new branch and make your edits here.
-A new branch can be created by clicking on the button *branch: master* as you can see in the following picture.

->> picture

-Just type the name of your new branch, hit enter and your branch will be created.

-*Remark*: Before you start editing make sure that you are in the right branch!